 That is why for years we have been working on building a team through hard work and dedication, with sailing being on the outside of our agenda.
 We may look like we practice sailing, but what we really practice is building trust and relationships within the team to help one another succeed.
-The beauty of taking this approach is that when the sailing is over, our team members have valuable skills that can help them succeed in daily life and not just the sporting event.
+The beauty of taking this approach is that when the sailing is over, our team members have valuable community skills, helping to build Santa Rosa, that can help them succeed in daily life and not just the sporting event.

 Thinking big picture

 Think about it, people put so much emphasis on athletics and winning that it is the standard for every team.
 Teams are happy when they win and unhappy when they lose.
 This idea of each person doing their best so that they can win is something that we believe can hurt people at the end of the day.
 Because at the end of the day, what you are teaching is the importance of winning.
-Now what we teach is different in that we teach teamwork and interpersonal relationships above winning.
+Now what we teach is different in that we teach teamwork and interpersonal relationships above winning through a corporate outing.

 At the end of the day